 Some examples that can be covered in the course include:

-- How can I understand why the carer is acting in a certain way and help them to deal with the child differently?
+- How can I understand why the carer is re -acting in a certain way and help the family to relate in a different way?

 - Why traditional parenting and the reward and punishment model doesn’t work for traumatised children